StellaSFE96/swedcon18-lia-test/TEST.md

 Cookies are small text files that are sent by the server and stored on the user's computer.
 They are typically used to track user preferences and login information.
 They have a size limit and are sent with every request to the server.

-Local storage, on the other hand, is a client-side storage mechanism that allows for storing key-value pairs in the browser.
+Local storage is a client-side storage mechanism that allows for storing key-value pairs in the browser.
 It has a larger storage limit than cookies and data is not sent to the server with every request.
 Local storage is accessible to JavaScript code running on the page, whereas cookies can also be read by the server.

 # 3. How many HTTP methods are there? explain each of them.